ShinyButton/vrc-unity-scripts/vrc-constraints/README.md

 Partly vibe-coded editor script to place `VRCRotationConstraint`s in GameObjects.
 Inspired by Toribase's `ToriConstraints.cs`; the included constraints work for Toribase (but based on the Blender file not the Unity example).
+This one creates modern VRC constraints not plain Unity rotation constraints.

 I got tired of re-creating these every time I did something to mess up the model 🙃